Potocki Palace, Lviv: History of the Palace

 The design of the new palace was created in the style of Baroque, the era of French King Louis XIV by the French architect Louis Alphonse Rene Dovernut (fr.
 Louis Dauvergne).
 The project was modified by architects Julian Cybulski and Ludwik Baldwin-Ramułt and implemented under their guidance.
 In 1892 the project was exhibited at a building exhibition in Lviv.

+Potocki palace became the Luftwaffe headquarters when the Germans invaded Lviv.

 Potocki family - owners of the palace

-In 1851, in the town of Slavuty, Maria Klementyna Sanguszko (1830–1903) married Alfred Józef Potocki of the Pilawa Coat of Arms (1817–1889), an earl, political figure, marshal of the Galician Sejm, governor of the Kingdom of Galicia and Volodymyria, second ordinates in Lancut.
-The Potocki family had four children: Romana, Julia, Clementine (Tyshkevich) and Juzef-Nicholas.
+In 1851, in the town of Slavuta, Maria Klementyna Sanguszko (1830–1903) married Alfred Józef Potocki of the Pilawa Coat of Arms (1817–1889), an earl, political figure, marshal of the Galician Sejm, governor of the Kingdom of Galicia and Volodymyria, second ordynat of Łańcut.
+The Potocki family had four children: Roman, Julia, Klementyna (married Tyszkiewicz) and Józef Mikołaj.

 After completing the diplomatic service, Alfred Potocki devoted his life to active political activity in Galicia.
-In 1863 he was elected ambassador to the Galician Sejm.
+In 1863, he was elected ambassador to the Galician Sejm.
 He was a deputy to this representative body until his death in 1889.
 In 1875–1877 he was a dignified marshal of the Galician Sejm.
 During 1875–1883 he was the governor of Galicia.
 Known as patron of the arts and passionate connoisseur of French architecture.
 Alfred Potocki ordered the construction of the residence, but died prematurely in Paris on May 18, 1889.
 His palace was completed by his son, Roman Potocki and his wife Maria.